HSKayman/HSKayman/README.md

   <br>
   I am a fast learner, reliable, and highly adaptable computer scientist with nearly 2 years of experience.
 I have an inquiring, judgmental mind so, I love to learn new topics and technologies.
 I am interested in data heavy applications, data science as well as designing and analyzing new algorithms.
 I especially like working on NP problems that are featured in computer science literature.
 As a result of that, I love challenging myself by competing in programming contests.

-- 👨🏽‍💻  I’m currently AI Developer
+- 👨🏽‍💻  I’m currently AI Developer and Blockchain Developer
 - 🌱 I’m currently developing Optimizing projects and Data Science projects
-- 🤔 My interest lies in Data Science, Machine Learning, Deep Learning and Parallel Programing
+- 🤔 My interest lies in Data Science, Machine Learning, Deep Learning, Parallel Programing and Blockchain
 - 💬 Ask me about anything from [hsn@kymn.com](mailto:hsnkymn@gmail.com), I love to answer!
 - 🌐 You can see my personal website through [here](https://www.kayman.me)
  </p>